Mall Terrorist Attack on Halloween

-In October, 2001 e-mails began circulating claiming that terrorists are targeting malls on Halloween for their next terrorist attacks.
+Every October, e-mails began circulating, claiming that terrorists are targeting malls on Halloween for their next terrorist attacks.

-In the e-mail, a woman states that her friend's friend was dating a man from Afghanistan up until recently.
-He failed to show up for a date on 9/6/01 and she subsequently went to his home to discover that he had moved out.
+In the e-mails, a woman states that her friend's friend was dating a man from Afghanistan up until recently.
+He failed to show up for a date on and she subsequently went to his home to discover that he had moved out.

 The next day, she received a note from him telling her he wished he could tell her why he left and that he was sorry.
 He then begged her not to go on any commercial airplane flights on 9/11 or to any malls on Halloween.
 When the terrorist attack in the United States happened on 9/11, she contacted the FBI and turned over the letter.

 With this e-mail hitting inboxes before Halloween, it raises fears and awareness that terrorists can and will strike at any time.
-Whilst it's possible there could be an attack on Halloween since it's a popular American holiday -- it's probably unlikely.
-The FBI states it has received no letter from a girl with an Afghan boyfriend as the e-mail claims and it is not a credible threat.
+Whilst it's possible there could be an attack on Halloween since it's a popular American holiday, it's probably unlikely.
+The FBI states it has received no letter from a girl with an Afghan boyfriend as the e-mail claims and as of the time of this writing, it is not a credible threat.

 This hoax is similar to the Mall Terrorist attack as some of the claims are the same.
 Here's an e-mail fueling this rumor:

 I think you all know that I don't send out hoaxes and don't do the reactionary thing and send out anything that crosses my path.
 This one, however, is a friend of a friend and I've given it enough credibility in my mind that I'm writing it up and sending it out to all of you.